Chunky13/chankitmittal.github.io/README.md

-# Your Name — Resume & Portfolio
+# Chankit — Resume & Portfolio

 Welcome to my resume and portfolio repository!
 This repository serves as a central hub showcasing my professional experience, skills, and selected projects.